 (c) provide us with such information as we may reasonably require in order to supply the Services and ensure that such information is accurate in all material respects;

 (d) notify us of any changes in the Applicant’s status, personal circumstances or personal information that affect our ability to contact the Applicant or to deliver the Services;

 (e) ensure that you have a lawful basis for requesting the Services in relation to an Applicant (including the additional lawful bases required for the processing of criminal records data);

-(f) ensure you have the prior written consent of any Applicant (using wording prescribed by us from time to time) for us to carry out the Services in respect of him and (where necessary) for us to contact him directly.
+(f) inform any Applicant of all the checks that are to be carried out in respect of him and ensure you have his prior written consent (using wording prescribed by us from time to time) for us to carry out the Services in respect of him and (where necessary) for us to contact him directly.
 In respect of Identity Verification Services, the prescribed wording is set out at the Appendix to these terms and conditions;

 (g) verify the identity of the Applicant to the level of confidence specified by the Relevant Authority before making any application to us for Disclosure Services in respect of him;